Welcome to Durango Friends Meeting

 Worship with Us?

-We would be pleased to have you join us for an hour of unprogrammed worship on a Sunday morning.
+We would be pleased to have you join us for an hour of unprogrammed worship, 9:30 am every Sunday morning.
 Learn more using the Worship with Us tab above.

 Report on the Fundraising Dinner for Mitrata Children’s Home located in Kathmandu, Nepal